 Beautiful nature of Slovenia – the Tolmin Gorge

-The Soča Valley and the Tolmin Gorge
+The Soča Riiver Valley

 The Soča River Valley in Slovenia is a true paradise for all the nature lovers.
 It is also known as the valley of action and energy!
 Hikers, bikers, rafters and all the adrenaline lovers will find something to do here!
-Beginners, intermediate or hiking-pros will love the Soča Valley.
+Beginners, intermediate or hiking-pros will also love the Soča Valley.
 It is a great place to relax, stretch the body and take in tons of fresh air.

 Also, the views from everywhere you step your foot are just phenomenal!

-We visited the lowest point of the Soča Valley – the Tolmin Gorge.
-It is a an easy hour long hike from the town of Tolmin (approx. 2km out of town).
 At the Dolina Soče Tourist Office in the center of Tolmin they will be happy to provide you with the directions and the map to the gorges.
 Ask for the shorter path which runs by the river.
 There are no shuttles provided from the town to the gorges.
 Taxis from the main bus station might be an option, they will probably charge between 6-8 euros one way.

 If the day is very hot (like in our case), make sure you have water with you for your hike to the gorges and for the hike through the gorges.
 There are no shops on the way.
 Just before entering the gorges there is a nice restaurant.
 There is also a big parking lot in front of the entrance point.